urischeiner/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

 ### Harness Docker Delegate and the M1 processor

 This quickstart uses the Harness Kubernetes Delegate.
-If you decide to use the Harness Docker Delegate and your laptop uses an M1 processor, edit the Docker Delegate YAML `cpus` to use `1` before installation:
+If you decide to use the Harness Docker Delegate and your laptop uses an M1 processor, edit the Docker delegate YAML `cpus` to use `1` before installation:

 ```yaml
 version: "3.7"